cynthia-okoduwa/DevOps-projects/Project14.md

      }
     }
 ```
-4. Publish the resulted artifact into Artifactory
+4. Publish the resulted artifact into Artifactory making sure ti specify the target as the name of the artifactory repository you created earlier
 ```
 stage ('Upload Artifact to Artifactory') {
           steps {